 Enter Publishing 3.0: How To Professionally Self-Publish Your Next Book

-Here’s what I did step-by-step with Choose Yourself for the first month since publication.
+Here’s what I did step-by-step with my latest book for the first month since publication.

 1) Build your platform